emgong/double-takes/app/posts/2016-02-10-reasonable-interviewing.md

   * One "real" interview, where we talk about consulting and soft skills
   * A short meeting where the interviewers all compare notes and make a decision

-You're pretty proud of yourself.
-You've avoided those silly puzzle questions, and whiteboard coding.
-What do those things have to do with actually getting work done anyway?

 # What next?

 There's nothing catastrophically wrong with the above, but it's missing a lot